 Follow your understanding of resource allocations to schools by reviewing how dollars are actually being spent.
 A major driver of differences in budgeted and actual dollars spent is teacher salaries since most districts typically budget on average salaries.
 (Keep in mind: in many cases, more experienced and more highly paid teachers land at higher performing schools with fewer needs.
 What does this mean for the students who need the most support?)

-9. How are we maintaining an equity focus — are resources equitably distributed to schools based on student need?
+9. How are we maintaining an equity focus—are resources equitably distributed to schools based on student need?

 Although there will be variation from state to state, districts are facing revenue reductions across the board.
 When cuts need to be made, it’s important to remember that no two children require the same resources to educate - so an equal cut is inherently an inequitable cut.
 Equal cuts disproportionately affect students who need more support to succeed.
 District leaders need to apply laser-like precision in making cuts to mitigate the impact of revenue reductions on children who, on average, require more support.
-(Curious about how school finance relates to equity?
-Read this post on the topic.)

 10. Is finance data transparent for families and the community?